Clinical Studies

 Conclusion: Narrowband blue light effectively reduces inflamed lesions in mild to moderate acne.

-Objective: To assess clinical and histopathological changes in acne lesions following blue light therapy.
+Objective: To assess clinical and histopathological changes in acne lesions following blue light therapy with self applied method.

 420 nm intense continuous light therapy for acne